 If you do choose to meet somewhere other than the police station, be sure to bring someone with you, and also be sure that you tell friends or family members where you'll be and when you'll be there.
 Please remember that no bargain is worth your safety.

 The yard waste drop-off site located at 1051 Frost Hollow Road in Forks Township will be open Monday through Friday 7 AM until 2:30 PM.
-There will be Saturday hours as well on April 30, May 7, 14,21, and 28th from the hours of 7 AM until 12 Noon.
+Drop Off hours Monday through Friday from 7:30 AM to 2:30 PM.
+Residents will need proof of residency.

 The Forks Township Police Department now has a medical return drug collection unit located in the lobby of the station.
 Residents can access the drop off box 24/7.
 For more information please visit the following website: http://www.medreturn.com/